IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Docker.md

 -----

-## Use Docker to modify an OSC ISO image (12.9.0+) with igel-apps and optional additional content
+## Use Docker to modify an OSC ISO image (12.9.0+) with IGEL Apps and optional additional content

 With IGEL OS 12.9.0+ the OCS ISO package has `modify_osc_image` script that can be run on Ubuntu / Debian system to create an ISO installer image that can include applications and other settings.